Code-dig-ger/Frontend/README.md

 **Windows**

-Follow these [steps](https://www.liquidweb.com/kb/install-react-js-windows/) to set your virtual environement for Windows.
+Follow these [steps](https://www.liquidweb.com/kb/install-react-js-windows/) to set your virtual environment for Windows.

 **Linux**

-Follow these [steps](https://www.tecmint.com/install-reactjs-on-ubuntu/) to set your virtual environement for Linux.
+Follow these [steps](https://www.tecmint.com/install-reactjs-on-ubuntu/) to set your virtual environment for Linux.

 ### Starting Development Server on Windows/Linux